-The first thing that strikes a viewer is how imposing the church is, strategically placed at the entrance of the Grand Canal looking out onto the rest of the city in every direction, thanks to its circular shape.
+The first thing that strikes a viewer is how imposing the church is, strategically placed at the entrance of the Grand Canal, looking onto the rest of the city in every direction, and especially placedin direct opposition to the Basilica of Saint Mark’s.

 Longhena chose the circular shape with the intention of offering a crown to the Madonna, with all its statues, buttresses and scrolls magnifying the pomposity of its architecture.